crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 #### **1. Core Concept: The Packet Filtering Firewall**

 At its most basic, a firewall is a gatekeeper for network traffic.
-The simplest and oldest type is the **Packet Filtering Firewall**.
+The simplest and oldest type is the packet filtering firewall.

-- **Operation Layer:** Network and Transport Layers (OSI Layers 3 & 4).

-- **Decision Basis:** Rules are defined to allow or block packets based on:

-    - **Source and Destination IP Addresses**

-    - **Source and Destination Ports**

-    - **Network Protocol** (e.g., TCP, UDP, ICMP)

 Packet-filtering firewall technologies operate at the network level (Layer 3/4).
-Packet-filtering firewalls allow network administrators to define rules for allowing, blocking, or modifying traffic based on IPs, ports, protocols, and connection states.
+They allow network administrators to define rules for allowing, blocking, or modifying traffic based on IPs, ports, protocols, and connection states.

 Packet filtering firewalls can be contrasted with: